awsdocs/aws-greengrass-developer-guide/doc_source/device-config-setup.md

 ## Configure your device to test optional features<a name="optional-feature-config"></a>

 The following topics describe how to configure your devices to run IDT tests for optional features\.
 Follow these configuration steps only if you want to test these features\.
-Otherwise, continue to [Setting configuration to run the AWS IoT Greengrass qualification suite](set-config.md)\.
+Otherwise, continue to [Configure IDT settings to run the AWS IoT Greengrass qualification suite](set-config.md)\.

 **Topics**
 + [Verify AWS IoT Greengrass dependencies on the device under test](#install-gg-dependencies)